nilanshutwinkle/random-notes/Kubernetes/README.md

   - Labels are key/value pairs attached to objects, and can be attached or modified at any time
   - Labels can be used for many purposes; e.g., designating environments (e.g., prod), tagging versions

+## Scaling an App

+* Scaling is accomplished by changing the number of replicas in a Deployment
+* Kubernetes also supports autoscaling of Pods
+* Services have an integrated load-balancer that will distribute network traffic to all Pods of an exposed Deployment
+* Once you have multiple instances of an Application running, you would be able to do Rolling updates without downtime

 ## Commands